 3. Article Reviews: There are THREE Research Article Review papers that will consist of a 1 to 2 page, typed paper related to course topics.
-The paper should include a brief summary of the article and a discussion of the constructs.
-Use APA format.
+The paper should include a brief summary of the article, a discussion of the constructs, and a bibliographic citation.
+APA format.
 The academic research journal should be current (within 5 years).

 4. Sport Mangers DISC: This individual assessment is available online at athleteassessment.com